ErikKarlkvist/FootballTown/Report2.md

 ## Reflections

-> Reflect on how the work worked.
-> This data will form the basis for your final reflection.
-> As the postmortem will be a writeup, it's fine to use shorthand notes, bullet list, and similar.
-> Keep within 1000-1500 words.
->
-> Discuss any deviations from the sprint commitment.
->
-> Reflect on the agile practice practiced:
-> - Did your experience correspond to or contradict with what literature claims?
-> - Analysis of why.
-Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.
-> - How did the practices interact?
-Did they complement or counteract each other?
-> - How efficient were the practices, given the time they took to use?

 As a team we worked well together this sprint.
 Everyone attended all group sessions and thoroughly contributed to group meetings.
 We worked primarily in the second week of the sprint due to Easter.
 We adopted most of the agile principles introduced from the literature although our primary focus over this sprint was pair programming and was divided as can be seen in the Work Done table.

 ### Pair Programming